 - Stalking and harassment

-You do not have to prove physical injury to be granted protection.
-The court looks at the pattern of behaviour and the impact on your safety and wellbeing.
+You do not have to prove physical injury to obtain protection.
+Courts consider patterns of behaviour and the impact on your safety and wellbeing when deciding whether to issue a violence order.

 What Evidence Helps Prove Domestic Violence?